Former Vice President Pence files paperwork launching 2024 presidential bid in challenge to Trump

 Pence's team sees Iowa and its evangelical Christian voters as critical to his potential path to victory.
 Advisers say he plans to campaign aggressively in the state, hitting every one of its 99 counties before its first-in-the-nation caucuses next year.

-As vice president, Pence was an exceeding loyal defender of Trump until the days leading up to Jan.
+As vice president, Pence had been an exceeding loyal defender of Trump until the days leading up to Jan.
 6, 2021, when Trump falsely tried to convince Pence and his supporters that Pence had the power to unilaterally overturn the results of the 2020 election.

 Pence has called Trump's actions dangerous and said the country is looking for a new brand of leadership in the 2024 election.